garrettmflynn/escode/libraries/escompose/README.md

 ## GraphScript Properties
 See the [ES Components] specification for a full list of properties.

+All ES Components have at least one GraphScript property at instantiation.
+All other properties throughout an ES Component are listeneable by the root Component.

+> **Note:** This includes classes and functions.
+Classes will not be instantiated without a static `__` property.
+On the other hand, functions will not converted to a `default` property without a `__` property set—though they will still be listenable without it.

 Active components are recognized by the presence of the `__` property on them.
 This provides access to utilities such as `run` and `subscribe`—as well as retains a record of read-only properties maintained by the library itself.

 All other `__` properties are considered GraphScript properties, and are used to program the behavior of the Component.